Attribution 2.0

 Last Marketing Interaction (Mid-Funnel)

-The last marketing interaction happens just before a prospect transitions from marketing to sales.
+The last touchpoint happens just before a prospect transitions from marketing to sales.
 This mid-funnel touchpoint can include downloading a detailed whitepaper, attending a webinar, or requesting a product demo.

 Opportunity Created (Late-Funnel)